saltudelft/type4py/README.md

 For Type4Py, we use the **ManyTypes4Py** dataset.
 You can download the latest version of the dataset [here](https://zenodo.org/record/4719447).
 Also, note that the dataset is already de-duplicated.

+## Code De-deduplication
+If you want to use your own dataset, it is essential to de-duplicate the dataset by using a tool like [CD4Py](https://github.com/saltudelft/CD4Py).

 # Installation Guide
 ## Requirements
 - Linux-based OS